cjblank96/mkv_transcoder_project/README.md

 ### Step 1: Scan for Media and Populate the Queue

-On your orchestrator machine, run the `scanner.py` script.
+On one of your worker VMs, run the `scanner.py` script.
 This will connect to the Unraid share, find `.mkv` files, and add them to `job_queue.json`.

 **For a test run with a single file:**